YuryBrodskiy/carnd-yury/CarND-Path-Planning-Project/README.md

  + collision penalty
  + occupancy of the lane.

-The action with the lowest cost is chosen and executed for one cycle.
+The action with the lowest cost is chosen and executed for one cycle[getTrajectory in EgoVehicle class].
 In the next cycle the process is repeated and the new plan is created.

 To visualize the future trajectories points at each cycle the car movement is simulated up to 2 seconds ahead, ad the planned trajectory is appended to the points sent to the simulator.
 Thus it is possible to see the future plan of the car.